FAQ - Art Camp

 (Note: Our camp is nut free.
 Please do not send food items with any type of nuts.)

-Campers will be brought to the circular drop off area at front of Lowe and placed in your car.
-You will receive a “pick-up” sign that you may put into your car window and speed up the pick-up process.
-Everyone who picks up a child must be registered in advance in our system as approved by the camper’s parent/guardian to pick up and provide identification upon arrival.
+Parents may pick up their children between 2:40 and 3:00 p.m.
+Campers will be brought to the circular drop off area at front of Lowe by our teacher and placed in your car.
+You will receive a “pick-up” sign on the first day of each new camp session that you must put into your car window.
+Everyone who picks up a child must be registered in advance in our system as approved by the camper’s parent/guardian to pick up and provide identification to our teacher upon arrival.

 Do I need to provide any type of art supplies?